emenella/ft_ping/README.md

 - `-v`: Verbose mode.
 Displays additional information about the packets sent and received.
 - `-c <count>`: Specifies the number of packets to send.
 The default value is 5.
 - `-t <ttl>`: Specifies the time-to-live (TTL) value for the packets sent.
 The default value is 64.
+- `-R`: Record route.
+Includes the RECORD_ROUTE option in the ECHO_REQUEST packet and displays the route buffer on returned packets.
+- `-d`: Debug mode.
+Displays additional debug information for each packet, aiding in troubleshooting network issues.
+- `-q`: Quiet mode.
+Suppresses most output, showing only the final results.
+Useful for discreet testing.

 ## About the Ping Command
 The ping command is a network administration utility used to test the reachability of a host on an Internet Protocol (IP) network.
 It also measures the round-trip time for the messages sent from the originating host to a destination computer.